Lead Product Manager

 We are currently looking for an experienced Lead Product Manager to join our team in London.
 We are also flexible to hire at a Senior level, depending on your experience and which role you would fill.

 At Idean we believe that companies need to simultaneously transform their business of today while building their business of tomorrow.
 We combine design, technology and business smarts to help organisations do just this.
 We create products, services and businesses from scratch as well as transforming things that already exist from the ground up.
 We also believe this can be done whilst having a laugh together and going home on time.

 We’re a team of 80+ hybrid product and service designers, developers and technologists, and strategists here in the UK, and part of a global network of Idean studios and the broader Capgemini group.
 We’re helping clients launch Beta Businesses and challenging existing setups for clients in Telco, Energy, Financial Services and Retail, amongst many other sectors.

 Before you dive into the spec, we suggest you read this blog from our Product Principal.
-It's all about his experience of making products for other people, aka our consulting approach.
+It's all about his experience of making products for other people.

 More about the role

 We’re expanding our product team and we’re on the lookout for Product Managers.
 This roles would combine direct ownership of the design and build of products, and responsibility of launching these to market, with helping Idean to further define our go-to-market offer.

 We know that to make a difference, we need to ship things.
 And do so quickly without sacrificing quality.
 Then we need to make them better by iterating on them in-market.
 It’s always challenging but also incredibly rewarding.

 Our product teams are small, multidisciplinary and laser-focused on delivering value to both the user and our client.
 We follow an agile approach but know the difference between the dogma and what’s actually required to work together successfully.